Best Travel Backpack For Europe 2021 [Guide & Reviews]

 Updated on October 27th, 2021

 When planning a backpacking adventure to Europe it’s essential you pick the right backpack for the trip that suits your needs.
 A mistake that almost every traveller makes at one stage is buying an unsuitable backpack.
 I too made this mistake with my first one when I went for something cheap.
 It was hard to understand what the best features were for me and it ended up being too big.
-I am here to guide you on choosing the best backpack for Europe.
+I am here to guide you in choosing the best backpack for Europe.

 I am currently on my third travel backpack, which has taken me on this trip alone through 15 countries including Slovenia, Turkey and Slovakia.
 After living out of one on and off for 10 years, I can safely say I know how to point you in the right direction.
-While this guide is for Europe, you can apply it to backpacking Asia, South America or other destinations.
+While this guide is for Europe, you can apply it to backpacking Asia, South America and other destinations.

-There are currently so many backpacks on the market that at first it seems overwhelming.
+There are currently so many backpacks on the market that at first, it seems overwhelming.
 Although the good thing about this is there is a backpack to suit everyone.
 If you need help with what to pack for Europe you can read this guide and this one for essential carry-on items.

 As I haven’t tried all of the bags personally, I have enlisted other travel bloggers to help me with this article.
 You will find reviews from travel pro’s on their favourite travel backpack.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.

 Quick summary of the best backpacks for Europe